Increased earthquake rate prior to mainshocks: Methodology and Data

 \subsection{The ETAS Model}

-The ETAS model, first proposed by \cite{ogata1988statistical}, describes earthquake aftershocks based on the analogy of an epidemic.
-The “infected” individual (or the immigrant) enters the observation region and spreads the.
+The ETAS model \cite{ogata1988statistical} describes earthquake aftershocks based on the analogy of an epidemic.
+The “infected” individual (or the immigrant) enters the observation region and spreads the infection (or the immigrant produces offspring).
 Immigrants are analogous to background events, and their offspring to aftershocks.
 In this sense, the model can also be thought of as an ancestor-offspring system.
 Likewise, these offspring can reproduce (i.e., spread infection).
 After most of the population has been infected or died, there are insufficient receptive individuals for the epidemic to continue.
 According to the seismological analogy, this would be equivalent to an aftershock sequence (such as an immigrant family) initiated after a background event (such as an ancestor) had died out.
 As of now, the ETAS model is one of the most common operational earthquake models.

 The ETAS model assumes that seismic events involve a stochastic point process in space-time \cite[][]{ogata1988statistical,ogata1998space}.
 Each event above a magnitude $M_0$ is selected independently from the Gutenberg–Richter distribution (where b = 1).
 The conditional rate, $\lambda$, at location $(x, y)$ at time $t$ is given by